tinyPlantBlobb/BA-Thesis/code/README.md

 this will run the deltalm model on the generated base file and generate the results for both the non dropout and dropout experiments.

 # Evaluation

+To evaluate the results, run the evaluation.sh script source evaluation.sh path/to/seamlessresults path/to/seamless_dropout_results path/to/deltaLm_results